 Now Felix is very enthusiastic about life, but to be brutally honest, he doesn’t really do very much of anything, except eat, throw up, poo, and, very occasionally, sleep.
-He has limited capacity to communicate.
-And yet, over the six months I’ve gotten to know him, he’s given me fresh new perspective on how I think about my job.
+He has a limited capacity to communicate.
+And yet, over the six months, I’ve been getting to know him, he’s given me a fresh new perspective on how I think about my job.

 I’ve got this

 When Felix was very very small, we had regular calls from health visitors, to make sure that he was doing ok.
 The first time this happened, the health visitor asked a number of questions about his food intake and other regular ‘habits’ (I’m sure you get the idea).
 When the health visitor left, I decided to make a chart that documented everything that went in, and out, of Felix.
 When the health visitor returned, I decided, I would be armed with the most complete and accurate information available, which gave me confidence that the expert would be able to provide the most appropriate advice and care.
 And it seemed to work.